Understanding Data Inequality

 Predictably, racism, misogyny, transphobia, xenophobia, gaslighting, conspiracy theories, authoritarianism, and many other social problems thrive in this environment.

-In light of this, let’s explore some of the most common threats to nurturing more equitable data ecosystems.
-Let’s also talk about potential ways to address these issues within our own organizations.
+In light of this, let’s explore common threats to more equitable data ecosystems.
+Let’s also talk about ways to address these issues within our own organizations.

 Defining Data Inequality